JSuder-xx/photo-groove/README.md

 ## TL;DR: Messages Make Sense

 I fully expected the Function Dispatch and Optics pattern to be signficantly better.
-However, it is pretty much a draw.
+However, it is within epsilon.
 As is often the case, the specific requirements will set coefficients of value and determine the best strategy.
+For example, the Function Dispatch technique would likely make sense in a situation where

+- the development shop did not use advantages of messages such as persisted playback and time travelling debugging
+- and they found long sequential asynchronous workflows to be cluttering their codebase with tons of message cases for interim states in the flow.
+Of course, with the function approach one loses a lot of the transparency of debugging said asynchronous workflows.

-For example, if a development shop did not use advantages of messages such as persisted playback and time travelling debugging, and they also found long asynchronous workflows to be cluttering their codebase then functions might make sense.
-However, I think the Message approach is the default position of the community and there is certainly insufficient evidence from this experiment to effectively challenge that approach.
+However, I think the Message approach is the default position of the community and there is certainly insufficient evidence from this experiment to challenge that approach.

 - Benefits of Functions
-  - Improved locality
+  - Improved locality.
   - Improved combination of functions and effects.
+  - Very minor improvement in Parent/Child composition.
-  - Significantly improved sequential asynchronous workflows (by using continuations)
+  - Significantly improved sequential asynchronous workflows (by using continuations).
 - Drawbacks of Functions
-  - Very slightly more difficult onboarding (Learning optics)
+  - Very slightly more difficult onboarding (Learning optics).
-  - Bikeshedding/Fragmentation (Choosing optics library, divergence from standard TEA)
+  - Bikeshedding/Fragmentation (Choosing optics library, divergence from standard TEA).
-  - Harder to Unit Testing UX
+  - Harder to Unit Test UX.
-  - No Persisted Playback
+  - Inability to Persist Messages for Playback (ex. to a server).
   - Drastically reduced usefulness of time travelling debugger.
+  - Inconsistent with the Command Sourcing model (conceptually close to Event Sourcing).
+    - Therefore, forces a different paradigm of thinking between client and services.

 ## Dispatch Functions and Using Optics